Binary entropy function: Notation

-However, it is different from and should not be confused with the Rényi entropy, which is denoted as $\Eta_2(X)$.
+Sometimes the binary entropy function is also written as $\operatorname H_2(p)$.
+However, it is different from and should not be confused with the Rényi entropy, which is also denoted as $\Eta_2(X)$.

 Explanation

 In terms of information theory, entropy is considered to be a measure of the uncertainty in a message.
 To put it intuitively, suppose $p=0$.
 At this probability, the event is certain never to occur, and so there is no uncertainty at all, leading to an entropy of 0.
 If $p=1$, the result is again certain, so the entropy is 0 here as well.
 When $p=1/2$, the uncertainty is at a maximum; if one were to place a fair bet on the outcome in this case, there is no advantage to be gained with prior knowledge of the probabilities.
 In this case, the entropy is maximum at a value of 1 bit.
 Intermediate values fall between these cases; for instance, if $p=1/4$, there is still a measure of uncertainty on the outcome, but one can still predict the outcome correctly more often than not, so the uncertainty measure, or entropy, is less than 1 full bit.